kathicks/developers-dictionary/README.md

 * Download the source code by cloning this repo with `$ git clone`
 * Navigate into the root of the directory using `$ cd developers-dictionary`
 * Within the command line, run `$ npm test`
-* With this command, you will be able to see each test, results of the test and a table summarising the test coverage
+* With this command, you will be able to see each test, their result and a table summarising the test coverage

 ### Technologies